trippster08/Metabarcoding_on_Hydra/README.md

 This protocol is for paired-end demultiplexed miseq sequences that have sufficient overlap to merge R1 and R2, and are going to be run on Hydra, the Smithsonian Institutions High Performance Cluster.
 This pipeline contains multiple .job files for submission to Hydra.
 Each job contains all the commands necessary to a point where results can be evaluated and a decision for parameters for the next job needs to be made.
 For example, the first submission includes using Cutadapt to remove primers from raw reads and creating and visualizing quality plots from trimmed reads using DADA2 in R, at which point trimming parameters need to be decided.

-You can download this entire pipeline using this link: [Metabarcoding Pipeline - Hydra Documents](https://github.com/trippster08/Metabarcoding_on_Hydra/archive/refs/heads/main.zip).
-I usually download a version of this pipeline for each run I analyse (in case any changes need to be made, and so the primer folder is in the correct place) and save it in the main directory of each project.

 This pipeline is designed run multiple samples simultanteously on [Hydra](https://confluence.si.edu/display/HPC/High+Performance+Computing), Smithsonian's HPC, using [cutadapt](https://github.com/marcelm/cutadapt/) to remove primer from raw Illumina reads, and [DADA2](https://benjjneb.github.io/dada2/) in R to filter, trim, and denoise trimmed reads.
 The pipeline assumes you have a current hydra account and are capable of accessing the SI network, either in person or through VPN.
 Our pipeline is specifically written for MacOS, but is compatible with Windows.
 See [Hydra on Windows PCs](https://confluence.si.edu/display/HPC/Logging+into+Hydra) for differences between MacOS and Windows in accessing Hydra.

 ## Local Computer Configuration